discretize/discretize-guides/guides/what-should-i-play/index.md

 ---
-title: 'What Should I Play?'
+title: What Should I Play?
-date: '2021-05-31'
+date: 2021-05-31
-image: './images/whatshouldiplaylogo.png'
+image: ./images/whatshouldiplaylogo.png
-description: 'If you do not know what class you want to play.'
+description: If you do not know what class you want to play.
-hidden: 'false'
+hidden: "false"
 ---

 This page introduces all the builds on this website by giving a very short overview over the gameplay.
 It may help you to choose the right class for your very own playstyle.
 Generally there are three types of builds: DPS, offensive support and defensive support builds.
 A META team for example is only running DPS and offensive support builds.